 His work in this area has seen The Duke take part in a number of projects and initiatives, including volunteering with the Army's Personnel Recovery Unit in London, trekking with wounded servicemen and women to the South Pole and in the Arctic, supporting a number of adventure challenges through his Endeavour Fund, and organising the Invictus Games.

 The Invictus Games is an international adaptive sporting event for wounded, injured and sick servicemen and women, both serving and veteran.

-Prince Harry believes that every child should be given the opportunity to fulfil their potential, regardless of their background or situation.
+The Duke believes that every child should be given the opportunity to fulfil their potential, regardless of their background or situation.
 Through a programme of public and private visits, he regularly supports projects that enable children from disadvantaged backgrounds to build their skills and confidence.

 Sport for social development

-Through his work with younger people, many of whom fall out of mainstream education, Prince Harry believes in the importance of mentoring schemes.
+Through his work with younger people, many of whom fall out of mainstream education, The Duke believes in the importance of mentoring schemes.
 He has visited many projects around the world that highlight the positive impact of children's mentoring opportunities.
 In the UK, he is closely involved with a programme based in Nottingham that works with young people to deter them from becoming involved in youth violence and gang-related activities.
 Supported by his Foundation, the programme trains a group of young people as youth leaders, providing them with formal qualifications and apprenticeships in mentoring and leadership, while at the same time supporting primary school children, who are at most risk of becoming involved in youth violence, by working with their schools and families.

 Supporting children living with HIV /AIDS